alabamapaul/perl5-WordSequences/README.md

 The "sequence" file is ouput in ascending order.
 **DEFAULT:** --sequences "sequences"

+#### --help
+The --help option prints the command usage then exits.

 #### --version
 The --version option prints the name of the script and the script version, then exits.

+#### --man
+The --man option prints the command usage and additional information then exits.